Choose Life license plates

-Choose Life license plates are specialty license plates available in 33 states in the United States that express a pro-life message.
-The plates are the concept of Choose Life, Inc., a pro-life advocacy group based in Ocala, Florida.
-It was founded in 1997 by Randy Harris, a Marion County commissioner, after being inspired by an environmental license plate on the car in front of him to use specialty license plates as a way to raise funds for crisis pregnancy centers, which are nonprofit organizations established to inform and give aid to women during an unplanned pregnancy.
-The plates feature the phrase "Choose Life", a slogan used by the pro-life movement, and a Microsoft Paint style drawing of two children.
+Choose Life license plates are specialty license plates available in 33 states in the United States that express a "choose life" message.
+The plates are the concept of Choose Life, Inc., an anti-abortion advocacy group based in Ocala, Florida.
+It was founded in 1997 by Randy Harris, a Marion County commissioner, after being inspired by an environmental license plate on the car in front of him to use specialty license plates as a way to raise funds for crisis pregnancy centers, which are organization established by anti-abortion groups primarily to persuade pregnant women not to have an abortion.
+The plates feature the phrase "Choose Life", a slogan used by the anti-abortion movement, and a Microsoft Paint style drawing of two children.